surf-visualization/blender-course/readme.md

-The "Introduction to Scientific Visualization with Blender" course website, source and training materials are Copyright © 2018-2024 by SURF b.v.
+The "Introduction to Scientific Visualization with Blender" course website, source and training materials are Copyright © 2018-2025 by SURF b.v.

-They are licensed under CC BY-NC 4.0.
-To view a copy of this license, see license.txt, or visit https://creativecommons.org/licenses/by-nc/4.0
+They are licensed under CC BY-SA 4.0.
+To view a copy of this license, see license.txt, or visit https://creativecommons.org/licenses/by-sa/4.0